 You can enjoy all the popular water sports, or you can go and watch the pink flamingos flying in for sunset at the end of the island.
 The best way to enjoy the entire island is to ride a bike and just go and explore.
 Along the way, you will find idyllic and tranquil places like hammocks on the shallow water.

 After a full day making plenty of memories, you can eat at one of the restaurants in the centre, or if you want to save money, you can easily buy street food from the central square.
 Afterwards, don’t miss out on dancing on the beach with the locals!
-For more information about Holbox, you can read these posts: How to Get to Isla Holbox or What to do in Isla Holbox.
+For more information about Holbox, you can read these posts: How to Get to Isla Holbox, What to do in Isla Holbox or Best Holbox Beaches

 3. Whitsundays, Australia